 -Large wheels.
 It rolls on three air-filled tires with 12″ tire in the front and 16″ in the back.
 Of courses you will need to get an air-pump to maintain the air-filled tires.
 If you get a flat (happens once to everybody who owns a jogger), you can just take it to your local bike shop and they should be able to fix it with no problems.
 No need to order special tubes.

 The front wheel is swivel, but can be locked straight.
 To lock it, you will need to bend down to the front wheel and turn a knob.
 There is no remote lever like you see on Baby Jogger Summit X3.
 The front-wheel fender helps to deflect mud splatters and dirt.
 The maneuverability is outstanding!
 It glides over terrain.

 -Adjustable tracking.
 If the front wheel is starting to pull, you can adjust it for more stable jog.

 -Rear suspension.
 Of course it has a great robust suspension system that makes the ride very smooth even when going over rough terrain.

 -One-hand fold.
 The fold is super easy!
 All you need to do is turn a blue handle under the foot rest and pull the stroller up so it folds.
 You can easily do it with one hand.
-Since there is no auto lock you will need your second hand to push the stroller together and use a manual lock.
-I think that lack of auto lock kind of defeats the purpose of one-hand fold.
-You really can’t hold something in another hand because you will need it for the manual lock.
+For 2018 they’ve added an auto lock.
 The folded dimensions are 34.5″ x 21″ x 14″ (with the wheels removed).